-Forms of income, such as Attendance Allowance and some other benefits, aren't taken into account when checking if you're eligible.
-Our Pension Credit factsheet has more information.
+Forms of income, such as Attendance Allowance and some other benefits, aren't taken into account when checking if you're eligible for Pension Credit.
+Our factsheet Pension Credit has more information.

 "I had no idea I could even claim Pension Credit, but claiming meant I paid less for my glasses."

 Henry, 80